mctinker/Map-Tasker/README.md

     `-s`  save these settings for later reuse.
     `-r`  restore previously saved settings.

-    `-t`  display Task/Scene details hidden by a twisty.
+    `-t`  display Task/Scene details hidden by a twisty "▶︎".
 Click on twisty to reveal.

     Get the backup file directly from the Android device (*):